Enablers

 Training and Recruitment

-The industry’s plans for workforce development include programs to create a pipeline of sufficient qualified workers in all areas, including engineering and design, technical knowledge (such as O&M, radiation protection, and chemistry), skilled trades for manufacturing and construction, legal and regulatory affairs, communications, and human resources.
+The industry’s plans for workforce development include programs to create a pipeline of sufficient qualified workers in all areas, including engineering and design; technical knowledge such as operations and maintenance (O&M), radiation protection, and chemistry, skilled trades for manufacturing and construction; legal and regulatory affairs; communications; and human resources.
 These programs are designed to attract, train, and retain the workforce for advanced reactors.
 These workforce issues will also impact the regulators and other government agencies that have actions necessary to support the commercialization of advanced reactors.
 Government programs that attract individuals into the trade schools and colleges to study in areas that develop the skills and knowledge needed by the nuclear industry will enable the deployment of advanced reactors.